Awealthtech/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users
+script that set the node of file hello to same as ollehs mode > README.md push i echo script that set the node of file hello to same as ollehs mode